TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 Item 'Cypress tree(index:5' is removed from the game (put in room 0)
 drops item '-HOLLOW- stump and remains of a felled tree(index:4' into current room
-Print message 'TIMBER.
+Print message 'TIMBER\.
 Something fell from the tree top & vanished in the swamp'
 ```
 ### Action 65 - Input: OPE DOO
 *Conditions*